-- 3. To increase accuracy and prevent damage to diplomas, Shenandoah University no longer distributes official degrees at the commencement ceremony.
+- 1. Shenandoah University's commencement ceremony is scheduled in May. - 2.
+A student may "walk" in the May ceremony, if s/he has attempted enough credits required for completion of their degree program minus six in the semester of commencement.
+Exceptions may be approved only by the senior vice president & vice president for academic affairs. - 3.
+Shenandoah University does not distribute official degrees at the commencement ceremony.
 Diplomas will be mailed to the address provided by the student shortly after graduation, as long as the student has met all necessary obligations and requirements. - 4.
 Only students who have fulfilled all degree requirements will be eligible for class honors.
-Those who complete requirements after the ceremony will be considered for class honors the following May.
-The year in which school honors are awarded will be the decision of the individual school. - 5.
+Honors for the graduation ceremony are calculated at the end of the fall semester prior to graduation.
+Those who complete requirements after the ceremony will be considered for class honors the following May. - 5.
 For each degree earned, students may participate in one commencement ceremony.
 Accordingly, their name may be printed one time, for each degree earned, in the commencement program.